 Multisite management plays a big role in brand consistency—a crucial part of any brand’s growth and longevity—as it helps users understand how the various areas of a brand come together.
 Content governance, or the system or set of guidelines for how content gets created and published, is also key to consistency.
 For global organizations that need content distributed on sites around the world in their native languages, they can publish more efficiently and realize cost savings when consolidating multiple publishing tools onto a single CMS.

 The full team—across IT, publishing, marketing and more—has a role to play in establishing and maintaining this consistency.
 Luckily, there are solutions that help with exactly that.

 Supporting a multisite environment can introduce complexity—from maintenance and security to content management and standardization—for IT departments if the right solution and architecture aren't leveraged.

 Organizations often turn to WordPress Multisite for support, which is a feature that allows users to create and run multiple WordPress websites from a single WordPress dashboard.
 WordPress customers can use it for a variety of purposes, such as updating websites with a single click or charging subscribers to create a website on their Multisite network.
 However, there are other options worth exploring.

-What organizations gain from the Brightspot Content Business Platform, which is naturally multisite and multi-language:
+What organizations gain from Brightspot CMS, which is naturally multisite and multi-language:

 - Rapid migration: Brightspot was designed to support every single site a company manages in a single instance.
 The platform allows users to rapidly consolidate huge site portfolios onto Brightspot, allowing for migration to a new system without delay.